Deep Tech Lab

-At Deep Tech Lab — Quantum, we will drive innovation within the field of quantum technologies by supporting early-stage startups.
+At Deep Tech Lab — Quantum, we will drive innovation within quantum technologies by supporting early-stage startups.

 Our tailored programs will focus on developing interdisciplinary teams, identifying and developing the most promising business case(s), and determining the most suitable technology development pathways for commercial viability and company growth.
-The first acceleration program we will run will be as an affiliated member of DIANA, starting in the Fall of 2023 as one of the few Accelerators chosen to participate in the first Challenge Program.
+The first acceleration program will be run as an affiliated member of DIANA's Challenge Program, starting in the Fall of 2023.

 DIANA is short for The Defence Innovation Accelerator for the North Atlantic (DIANA).
 Read more on the DIANA accelerator network: DIANA | Home (nato.int) You can find an overview of the European DIANA test centers here, including the I-Hub innovation Center at Imperial College in the UK.